Elisseeff-Lab/domino/index.md

 Here is an overview of how dominoSignal might be used in analysis of a single cell RNA sequencing data set:

 1. Transcription factor activation scores are calculated (we recommend using [pySCENIC](https://pyscenic.readthedocs.io/en/latest/), but other methods can be used as well).
-For more information on how to use SCENIC, please see our [Using SCENIC for TF Activation](vignette("articles/scenic_vignette")) page.
+For more information on how to use SCENIC, please see our [Using SCENIC for TF Activation](https://fertiglab.github.io/dominoSignal/articles/tf_scenic_vignette) page.
 2. A ligand-receptor database is used to map linkages between ligands and receptors (we recommend using [cellphoneDB](https://www.cellphonedb.org/), but other methods can be used as well).
-For information on downloading the necessary files for cellphoneDB, please see our [Using the cellphoneDB Database](vignette("articles/cellphonedb_vignette")) page.
+For information on downloading the necessary files for cellphoneDB, please see our [Using the cellphoneDB Database](https://fertiglab.github.io/dominoSignal/articles/cellphonedb_vignette) page.
 3. A domino object is created using counts, z-scored counts, clustering information, and the data from steps 1 and 2.
 4. Parameters such as the maximum number of transcription factors and receptors or the minimum correlation threshold (among others) are used to make a cell communication network
 5. Communication networks can be extracted from within the domino object or visualized using a variety of plotting functions

-Please see the [Getting Started](vignette("dominoSignal")) page for an example analysis that includes all of these steps in a dominoSignal analysis in detail, from creating a domino object to parameters for building the network to visualizing domino results.
-Other articles include further details on [plotting functions](vignette("plotting_vignette")) and the structure of the [domino object](vignette("domino_object_vignette")).
+Please see the [Getting Started](https://fertiglab.github.io/dominoSignal) page for an example analysis that includes all of these steps in a dominoSignal analysis in detail, from creating a domino object to parameters for building the network to visualizing domino results.
+Other articles include further details on [plotting functions](https://fertiglab.github.io/dominoSignal/articles/plotting_vignette) and the structure of the [domino object](https://fertiglab.github.io/dominoSignal/articles/domino_object_vignette).